 So what that means is you can get a much shallower depth fulfilled with this lens, and it allows you to be more creative.

 When you’re taking photos at night, the images, a lot cleaner, a lot sharper.

-Should have 1.2 at night, there is a big difference, which brings me on to my second point: image quality.
+There is a big difference that should have 1.2 at night, which brings me to my second point: image quality.